-9. TRANSACTIONS WITH RELATED PARTIES
+9. TRANSACTIONS AND BALANCES WITH RELATED PARTIES

-The Fund pays a management fee at the rate of 1% per annum calculated based on the net assets at each valuation date.
-The Fund Manager also recovers from the Fund any other expenses incurred on behalf of the Fund including audit fees, Board compensation and other similar charges.
+The Fund pays a management fee at the rate of 0.8% per annum calculated based on the net assets at each valuation date.
+The Fund Manager also recovers from the Fund any other expenses incurred on behalf of the Fund including audit fee, Board expense and other similar charges.

-The management fees amounting to SR 969,187 (2020: SR 710,333) recognised in the statement of comprehensive income represent the fees charged by the Fund Manager during the year as prescribed above.
-The management fees payable to the Fund Manager at the year-end is are follows:
+The management fees amounting to SR 319,822 (2020: SR 271,082) recognised in the statement of comprehensive income represents the fees charged by the Fund Manager during the year as prescribed above.
+The management fees payable to the Fund Manager as of 31 December 2021 is SR 26,326 (2020: SR 28,154).